 Brees, Brady, & Rodgers

 Green Bay is coming in at +2500, and their needs are pretty glaring.
 Get Rodgers some help, and sure up the run defense.
-If they can do this, the Packers will have a great chance at making it further than they did in 2019.
+If they can do this, the Packers will have a great chance of making it further than they did in 2019.
 They were an underwhelming 13-3 team, and most of us knew it.
 However, winning 13 games with these weapons and a Swiss cheese run defense, this can be a quick fix.
 The NFC is going to be tough again, and the road through is looking tougher than the AFC.
-Overall Green Bay is in really good shape to close out Rodgers career with a window to win.
+Overall Green Bay is in really good shape to close out the career of Aaron Rodgers with a chance to win.
 They have a run game, and a stud wideout in Davante Adams.
 Another piece or two will help out greatly.

 Both Philadelphia and Seattle made the playoffs but struggled in the first round.
 The Eagles battled injuries all year long, and if they don’t address the needs at wide receiver and in the secondary, they will be in trouble again.
 Overall this Eagles team still has a championship quality roster, and at +1900, they come in with some nice return value.
 Russell Wilson makes this Seattle team what they are, and they are always a dangerous team.
 The issue with Seattle is that this is an extremely tough division.
 The NFC West saw a down season from the Rams, going 9-7, but they have plenty of talent to get back going after reaching the Super Bowl back in 2018.
 Los Angeles coming in at +2800 is something to keep an eye on, as they are flying under the radar a bit.